siiway/DC.QQ.TG/README.md

 The application uses NapCat API to send images and files directly to QQ:

-- **Images**: Images from Discord and Telegram are sent to QQ using the NapCat API's image message type
+- **Images**: Images from Discord and Telegram are sent to QQ using the NapCat API's image message type with proper summary
-- **Files**: Files from Discord and Telegram are sent to QQ using the NapCat API's file message type
+- **Files**: Files from Discord and Telegram are sent to QQ using the NapCat API's file message type with proper file names
 - Supported file sources include:
   - Network URLs (http:// or https://)
   - Local file paths (file://)
   - Base64 encoded data
 - File types are automatically detected based on file extensions
+- When receiving images and files from QQ, the application properly extracts URLs and file information

 ### Discord Setup